djbf/traceweaver-cli/README.md

 - `-i, --input <file>`: your `.zip` of mabl step trace JSON files (or `-` to read from stdin)
 - `-o, --output <file>`: output MP4 file (defaults to `output.mp4`)

-That’s it — you’ll get a single MP4 with the frames stitched in order.

 ---